makennagall/WomenInCongress/README.md

 <em>newAllBills</em> and <em>newOutputs</em> contains data from the most recent execution separated by congressional session.

-<em>SimplePlotDisplay</em> is a folder that contains a very very rough draft of a shiny app
+<em>SimplePlotDisplay</em> is a folder that contains a very simple shiny app